cutelyst/asql/README.md

 ## Usage

 ### Creating a Pool
 A connection pool is a convenient way to getting new connections without worrying about configuring it and it's lifetime, once you are done with it the connection returns to the pool.
-It's also possible to have a single databse connection without it being attached to a pool, by creating ADatabase object directly and calling open().
+It's also possible to have a single database connection without it being attached to a pool, by creating ADatabase object directly and calling open().

 ```c++
 // No new connection is created at this moment